-Modules Modules Sub Modules Marks No. 1 Introduction to Commercial Communication and its basic 25%

-- forms:1.1 Difference between Professional/Commercial Communication and General Communication. - 1.2 Features of Successful Profession Communication - 1.3 Purpose of Professional/Commercial Communication in an organizational set-up.
-(Refer to Communication Skills by Sanjay Kumar and Pusplata, Oxford Higher Education Publication, 2010.
-Chapter 1 sub points 1.4, 1.5, 1.7)

-(Unit 1.1, 1.2, 1.3 will carry 7 marks)

-- 1.4 Email writing as an emerging form of Commercial Communication: Common Pitfalls, Guiding Principles of Composing Emails, Maintaining Common Etiquette.
-(Refer to Communication Skills by Sanjay Kumar and Pusplata, Oxford Higher Education Publication, Chapter 26) - 1.5 Memo as a form of Business Communication: - a.
-Format of Memos, Advantages of Memos - b.
-Memo Writing: Warning Memo, Congratulatory Memo, Information Memo, Request Memo
+Module Modules/ Sub Modules No. 1 Introduction to Commercial Communication and its basic forms: 1.1 Difference between Professional/Commercial Communication and General Communication, 1.2 Features of Successful Profession Communication 1.3 Purpose of Professional/Commercial Communication in an organizational set-up.(Refer to Communication Skills by Sanjay Kumar and Pusplata, Oxford Higher Education Publication, 2010.
+Chapter 1 sub points 1.4, 1.5, 1.7) 1.4 Email writing as an emerging form of Commercial Communication: CommonPitfalls, Guiding Principles of Composing Emails, Maintaining Common Etiquette.(Refer to Communication Skills by Sanjay Kumar and Pusplata, Oxford Higher Education Publication, Chapter 26) 1.5 Memo as a form of Business Communication: a.

-(Refer to Essentials of Business Communication by Rajendra Pal and Korlahalli, CC 17) (Unit 1.4 and 1.5 will carry 7 marks) (Refer to Communication Skills by Sanjay Kumar and Pusplata, Oxford Higher Education Publication, Chapter 26) 1.6Memo as a form of Business Communication: a.
 Format of Memos, Advantages of Memos b.
-Memo Writing: Warning Memo, Congratulatory Memo, Information Memo, Request Memo (Refer to Essentials of Business Communication by Rajendra Pal and Korlahalli, CC 17) 2 Forms of Commercial Communication: Business Letters 2.1 Structure and Layout of Letters, Elements of Style, 2.2 Letter Writing: a.
-Inquiry and its Reply, 25% b.Order and Acknowledgment of Order, (Confirmation with Full execution and Partial Execution, Inability to execute the order) c.
-Complaints and Adjustments (Unit 2.1 will be asked only as a part of Multiple choice questions under Question No. 5.
-Unit 2.2 will carry two sub-questions of 7 marks each and would include drafting of letters.
-(Refer to Essentials of Communication by Rajendra Pal and Korlahalli chapters No. CC-2, CC-3, CC-5, CC-6, CC-8) 3 Forms of Commercial Communication: Business Reports: 25% 3.1 Types of Reports, Salient features of a good business Reports, Stages in writing Reports 3.2 Writing Reports- a.Investigating decline in Sales of a particular product b.Looking into Demands and grievances of the Employees c.Looking into an accident in the factory Selecting a suitable site for opening a factory/business unit e.Investigating complaints against Employee/employees f.
-Investigating the performance of branches of a business unit (Refer to Essentials of Business Communication by Rajendra Pal and Korlahalli, chapters No. WC -1 and WC-2) (Unit 3.1 will be asked only as a part of the Multiple choice questions under Question No.5.
-Unit 3.2 will carry two-sub- questions of 7 marks each and would include drafting of business reports.)
-4 Effectiveness of Commercial Communication: 25% 4.1 Business Vocabulary a.
+Memo Writing: Warning Memo, Congratulatory Memo, Informatio Memo, Request Memo (Refer to Essentials of Business Communication by Rajendra Pal and Korlahalli, CC 17) (Refer to Communication Skills by Sanjay Kumar and Pusplata, Oxford Higher Education Publication, Chapter 26) 1.6 Memo as a form of Business Communication: a.
+Format of Memos, Advantages of Memos b.
+Memo Writing: Warning Memo, Congratulatory Memo, Information Memo, Request Memo (Refer to Essentials of Business Communication by Rajendra Pal and Korlahalli, CC 17) 2 Forms of Commercial Communication: Business Letters 2.1 Structure and Layout of Letters, Elements of Style, 2.2 Letter Writing : a.
+Inquiry and its Reply, b.
+Order and Acknowledgment of Order, (Confirmation with Full execution and Partial Execution, Inability to execute the order) c.
+Complaints and Adjustments (Refer to Essentials of Communication by Rajendra Pal and Korlahalli chapters No. CC-2, CC-3, CC-5, CC-6, CC-8)

+3 Forms of Commercial Communication: Business Reports: 3.1 Types of Reports, Salient features of a good business Reports, Stages in writing Reports 3.2 Writing Reports- a) Investigating decline in Sales of a particular product b) Looking into Demands and grievances of the Employees c) Looking into an accident in the factory Selecting a suitable site for opening a factory/business unit d) Investigating complaints against Employee/employees e) Investigating the performance of branches of a business unit (Refer to Essentials of Business Communication by Rajendra Pal and Korlahalli, chapters No. WC -1 and WC-2) 4 Effectiveness of Commercial Communication : 4.1 Business Vocabulary a.
 List of confusing words(as per the list attached) b.
 List of suitable substitutes for inflated phrases (as per the list attached) 4.2 Comprehension of an unseen passage on commercial topic